MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/WebAss Specification.md

     - use the **Check** testing within Ed, don't rest until all errors are gone ! and you at least understand (most) warnings, why would you submit when you Know it has errors?!
         - there are deductions for errors, warnings and access errors:    Error: -0.5,   Warning: -0.2,  CSS Errors: -0.2,   Access: (embedded style):  -0.1  per item.
         - total warning deductions are capped,  and negative marks are not possible
-    - but do NOT rely on the Ed web preview function for **final** testing!  you must submit versions via Check and later Mark early to allow yourself time to address any issues that become apparent when the page is `live' - you may need several iterations to fix all errors.
+    - but do NOT rely on the Ed web preview [[Function]] for **final** testing!  you must submit versions via Check and later Mark early to allow yourself time to address any issues that become apparent when the page is `live' - you may need several iterations to fix all errors.
 Don't submit first, then only notice errors after the deadline !!